web-platform-tests/wpt/README.md

 `wptrun --binary=path product`.
 The full range of options can be see with `wptrun --help` and `wptrun --wptrunner-help`.

-Not all dependnecies can be automatically installed; in paticular the `certutil` tool required to run https tests with Firefox must be installed using a system package manager or similar.
+Not all dependencies can be automatically installed; in particular the `certutil` tool required to run https tests with Firefox must be installed using a system package manager or similar.